NaveenUpputuriSDET/WeatherGeocodingAPI/README.md

   </dependencies>

+****  How to run the project ****

+After setting up your local machine properly follow the below use mvn test command as mentioned below

-**command to run this project **
+** command to run this project **
 1. From Intellij terminal we can run using the below command mvn test
 2. from the /src/test/tests folder we can run the GeolocationTests.java class

-Note: For my successful runs i have pushed the reports.
+Note: For my successful runs i have pushed the reports in the repo
+1. extent reports used in this project to see the execution results.
+Kindly run any one if the xml files to see the reports